-Because chronic obstructive lung disease can lead to a more serious condition, if you are applying for life insurance, the underwriters at the insurance company will want to know as much as possible about your overall health, as well as your COPD.
+Because chronic obstructive lung disease can lead to a more serious condition, if you are applying for life insurance, do know that your health condition will be a red flag for life insurance underwriters, and they will want to know more about it.

 Having COPD, or chronic obstructive lung disease can potentially have a significant effect on your application for life insurance coverage.
 But working with an expert in the high-risk life insurance area can make the process of finding the coverage that you need much easier.

 What Will the Life Insurance Underwriters Want to Know?

 As life insurance approval, as well as the premium price, is in large part based on the applicant’s anticipated life expectancy, there are many factors that the underwriters will review before approving an individual for coverage.
 One criterion is your overall health condition.